-A student who is absent from school for the day or for part of the day without parent/guardian permission will be considered truant.
-Students who are truant will be charged with class cuts for every class that is missed and will be subject to disciplinary action.
+A student who is absent from school for the day or for part of the day without parent/caregiver permission will be considered truant.
+Students who are truant will be assigned class cuts for every class that is missed and is subject to disciplinary action.